simonbogh/CarND-Advanced-Lane-Lines/README.md

 #### 2. Creating a thresholded binary image using Sobel and HLS colorspace

 In `Section 3` of `P2-advanced-lane-lines.ipynb` a binary image is created.
 I used a combination of color and gradient thresholds to generate a binary image.
-Here's an example of my output for this step.
 The implementation extracts the HLS colorspace, where especially the S channel seems to highlight the lane lines quite well.
 A Sobel filter was applied followed by a custom thresholding to select relevant pixels.
 This was followed by a thresholding of the S channel of HLS.
 Finally, the two binary output were combined to produce the final output seen below.

 ![alt text](docs/binary_threshold.png)